 Kazakhstan photo tour: around the Almaty region, 1-10 May 2020

 I would like to invite you to join our Kazakhstan photo tour around the Almaty region.
 Tens of millions of years ago, the territory of this modern country used to be an ancient sea called Tethys, inhabited by various ocean creatures and exuberant corals.
 This has greatly influenced the unusual and diverse nature of Kazakhstan that we witness nowadays – Almaty region alone offers amazing views of the steppes, deserts, red chalk mountains and canyons that are often compared to Martian landscapes; emerald piedmont lakes surrounded by forests and breathtaking seven thousand meter peaks of Tian Shan.
-On this tour we will visit five unique and distinct areas in Almaty region, which include: poppy fields, the Singing Dunes, the Aktau Chalk Mountains located in the Altyn-Emel National Park, Charyn Canyon and the emerald Lake Kaindy.
+During our Kazakhstan photo tour we will visit five unique and distinct areas in Almaty region, which include: poppy fields, the Singing Dunes, the Aktau Chalk Mountains located in the Altyn-Emel National Park, Charyn Canyon and the emerald Lake Kaindy.

 May 1, Day 1